dotnet/docs-maui/docs/user-interface/controls/shapes/rectangle.md

 To draw a rectangle, create a <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object and sets its <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest> and <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> properties.
 To paint the inside of the rectangle, set its <xref:Microsoft.Maui.Controls.Shapes.Shape.Fill> property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
 To give the rectangle an outline, set its <xref:Microsoft.Maui.Controls.Shapes.Shape.Stroke> property to a <xref:Microsoft.Maui.Controls.Brush>-derived object.
 The <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeThickness> property specifies the thickness of the rectangle outline.
 For more information about <xref:Microsoft.Maui.Controls.Brush> objects, see [Brushes](~/user-interface/brushes/index.md).

-To give the rectangle rounded corners, set its `RadiusX` and `RadiusY` properties.
+To give the rectangle rounded corners, set its <xref:Microsoft.Maui.Controls.Shapes.Rectangle.RadiusX> and <xref:Microsoft.Maui.Controls.Shapes.Rectangle.RadiusY> properties.
 These properties set the x-axis and y-axis radii that's used to round the corners of the rectangle.

 > [!NOTE]
 > There's also a <xref:Microsoft.Maui.Controls.Shapes.RoundRectangle> class, that has a `CornerRadius` <xref:Microsoft.Maui.Controls.BindableProperty>, which can be used to draw rectangles with rounded corners.